The Birthday Dinner for the Month You Were Born

 I can’t take all the credit for these winning burgers.
 My husband’s uncle passed down the special barbecue sauce recipe.
 We love it on everything…it was only natural to try it on, and in, burgers.
 Add cheese and bacon to take them over the top. —Rhoda Troyer, Glenford, Ohio.
 Find out the essential recipes you should know before turning 35.

 July: Mojito Pulled Pork

 This fork-tender pulled pork tastes fabulous on a bun, in a wrap or tortilla.
 My kids like to eat it spooned over rice in its citrus-flavored juices.—Mindy Oswalt, Winnetka, California

 August: Jim’s Secret Family Recipe Ribs

 For more than 30 years, my brother-in-law Jim kept his famous rib recipe a secret.
 When he finally shared it, we just had to pass it along because we loved it so much.
 This one’s for you, Jim! —Vicki Young, Brighton, Colorado.
-Think these recipes are too hard?
-Try one of these recipes that are as easy as boiling water.

 September: Roast Chicken with Creole Stuffing